tll549/TEF/README.md

   </tbody>
 </table>

+## auto_set_dtypes

-So the first thing you can do is to pass it to `auto_set_dtypes()`, it tries to detect all columns dtypes and return it for you.
+So the first thing you can do is to pass it to `auto_set_dtypes()`, it tries to detect all columns dtypes and return the set one for you.

 Long story short, it use regular expression to detect datatime pattern, set to `category` if the number of levels is lower than 10 (adjust in `max_num_lev`).

-For here, because the dataset is tiny, I we manually set the 5th columns to `object` for demo.
+For here, because the dataset is tiny, I manually set the 5th columns to `object` for demo.

-## auto_set_dtypes

 ```python